 Check with your state unemployment office website to see if they have any information that might help.
 If one is available, you usually can find it on the FAQ section of their website.
 If they don't have a calculator, they may have a chart that lists weeks of eligibility.
 You can use that information to determine how many weeks of unemployment you are entitled to collect.

-If you are struggling to find information on your state unemployment office website, you could visit the office in person or contact the office via phone or email.
+If you are struggling to find information on your state unemployment office website, you could contact the office via phone or email.
 You usually can get information about the location of the office, the phone number, and any email addresses under the “Contact Us” section of the unemployment office website.
 However, it often is difficult to get through to an unemployment office over the phone.
 Most offices encourage you to file claims and calculate benefits online.

 Supplemental unemployment benefits received from a company-financed fund are not considered unemployment compensation.
 Rather, these benefits are fully taxable as wages and are reported on Form W-2 as income.